-I, David Neil Randall, being the President of the Australian Hotels Association (Western Australian Branch), declare that the following activities did not occur during the reporting period ended 30 June 2020.
+I, David Neil Randall, being the President of the Australian Hotels Association (Western Australian Branch), declare that the following activities did not occur during the reporting period ended 30 June 2022.

-The AHA(WA) did not:
+The Australian Hotels Association (Western Australian Branch) did not:

-- agree to receive financial support from another reporting unit to continue as a going concern (refers to agreement regarding financial support not dollar amount) - agree to provide financial support to another reporting unit to ensure they continue as a going concern (refers to agreement regarding financial support not dollar amount) - acquire an asset or liability due to an amalgamation under Part 2 of Chapter 3 of the RO Act, a restructure of the branches of an organisation, a determination or revocation by the General Manager, Fair Work Commission - · receive capitation fees or any other revenue from another reporting unit - receive revenue via compulsory levies - receive donations or grants - receive revenue from undertaking recovery of wages activity - incur fees as consideration for employers making payroll deductions of membership subscriptions - pay a grant that was \$1,000 or less - pay a grant that exceeded \$1,000 - pay a donation that was \$1,000 or less - pay a donation that exceeded \$1,000 - pay wages and salaries to holders of office - pay superannuation to holders of office - pay leave and other entitlements to holders of office - pay separation and redundancy to holders of office - pay other employee expenses to holders of office - pay wages and salaries to employees (other than holders of office) - pay superannuation to employees (other than holders of office) - pay leave and other entitlements to employees (other than holders of office) - pay separation and redundancy to employees (other than holders of office) - pay other employee expenses to employees (other than holders of office) - pay to a person fees or allowances to attend conferences or meetings as a representative of the reporting unit - incur expenses due to holding a meeting as required under the rules of the organisation - pay legal costs relating to litigation - pay legal costs relating to other legal matters - pay a penalty imposed under the RO Act or the Fair Work Act 2009 - have a receivable with other reporting unit - have a payable with other reporting unit - have a payable to an employer for that employer making payroll deductions of membership subscriptions - have a payable in respect of legal costs relating to litigation - have a payable in respect of legal costs relating to other legal matters - have an annual leave provision in respect of holders of office - have a long service leave provision in respect of holders of office
+- agree to receive financial support from another reporting unit to continue as a going concern (refers to agreement regarding financial support not dollar amount) - agree to provide financial support to another reporting unit to ensure they continue as a going concern (refers to agreement regarding financial support not dollar amount) - acquire an asset or liability due to an amalgamation under Part 2 of Chapter 3 of the RO Act, a restructure of the branches of an organisation, a determination or revocation by the General Manager of the Fair Work Commission under sections 245(1) or 249(1) of the RO Act - receive capitation fees or any other revenue from another reporting unit - receive revenue via compulsory levies - receive any donations or grants - receive revenue from undertaking recovery of wages activity - incur fees as consideration for employers making payroll deductions of membership subscriptions - pay compulsory levies - pay a grant that was \$1,000 or less - pay a grant that exceeded \$1,000 - pay a donation that was \$1,000 or less - pay a donation that exceeded \$1,000 - pay wages and salaries to holders of office - pay superannuation to holders of office - · pay leave and other entitlements to holders of office - pay separation and redundancy to holders of office - pay other employee expenses to holders of office - pay wages and salaries to employees (other than holders of office) - pay superannuation to employees (other than holders of office) - pay leave and other entitlements to employees (other than holders of office) - pay separation and redundancy to employees (other than holders of office) - pay other employee expenses to employees (other than holders of office) - pay to a person fees or allowances to attend conferences or meetings as a representative of the reporting unit - incur expenses due to holding a meeting as required under the rules of the organisation - pay legal costs relating to litigation - pay legal costs relating to other legal matters - pay a penalty imposed under the RO Act or the Fair Work Act 2009 - · have a receivable with other reporting unit - have a payable with other reporting unit - have a payable to an employer as consideration for that employer making payroll deductions of membership subscriptions - have a payable in respect of legal costs relating to litigation - have a payable in respect of legal costs relating to other legal matters

-- have a separation and redundancy provision in respect of holders of office - have other employee provisions in respect of holders of office - have an annual leave provision in respect of employees (other than holders of office) - have a long service leave provision in respect of employees (other than holders of office) - have a separation and redundancy provision in respect of employees (other than holders of office) - have other employee provisions in respect of employees (other than holders of office) - have a fund or account for compulsory levies, voluntary contributions or required by the rules of the branch - transfer to or withdraw from a fund (other than the general fund), account, asset or controlled entity - have a balance within the general fund hul fundiez

-· make a payment to a former related party of the reporting unit.
+- have an annual leave provision in respect of holders of office - have a long service leave provision in respect of holders of office - have a separation and redundancy provision in respect of holders of office - have other employee provisions in respect of holders of office - have an annual leave provision in respect of employees (other than holders of office) - have a long service leave provision in respect of employees (other than holders of office) - have a separation and redundancy provision in respect of employees (other than holders of office) - have other employee provisions in respect of employees (other than holders of office) - have a fund or account for compulsory levies, voluntary contributions or required by the rules of the branch - transfer to or withdraw from a fund (other than the general fund), account, asset or controlled entity - have another entity administer the financial affairs of the reporting unit - make a payment to a former related party of the reporting unit.